 - 3.21.
 Administrative support for the Mayor - 3.22.
-A Mayoral vehicle can be provided for full Council and private use, restricted to within the Shire boundary.
+A Mayoral vehicle can be provided for full Council and private use, restricted to within Victoria.
 The Mayoral vehicle will be insured, maintained and allocated a fuel card by Council. - 3.23.
 Computer laptop and associated chargers for all Councillors. - 3.24.
-Councillor accessible intranet (or equivalent) as part of Council's online environment (this will be provided through the laptop).
+Councillor accessible intranet (or equivalent) as part of Council's online environment (this will be provided through the laptop). - 3.25.

-- 3.25.
 Council's online Portal online accessibility to Council's agendas, minutes and briefing papers. - 3.26.
-Mobile phone (and landline only if there is inadequate mobile coverage at a Councillor's normal residence).
+Mobile phone (and landline only if there is inadequate mobile coverage at a Councillor's normal residence). - 3.27.
+Stationery. - 3.28.

-Stationery

-- 3.27.
 Access to fax / copier / incidental printing (smallest number of pages possible) at Council offices, or for printing own copies of Council briefing papers, agendas and minutes.
-Any printing beyond this requirement requires the approval of the Mayor and Deputy Mayor. - 3.28.
+Any printing beyond this requirement requires the approval of the Mayor and Deputy Mayor. - 3.29.
 As part of Council's Sustainability Strategy printing is encouraged to be kept to a minimum and undertaken at the Council offices where costs are the lowest.
-The Policy recognises from time to time a Councillor may need to utilise their own printing devices and therefore a small number of cartridges for monochromatic printing may be reimbursed annually. - Note: Council resources will not be provided for personalised Ward newsletters (as per Council's resolution on 27 April 2016). - 3.29.
-Website development provided in the form of a webpage containing Councillors' names, photos, contact details and associated links to facilitate participation and access between Councillors and the community. - 3.30.
+The Policy recognises from time to time a Councillor may need to utilise their own printing devices and therefore a small number of cartridges for monochromatic printing may be reimbursed annually.

+Note: Council resources will not be provided for personalised Ward newsletters (as per Council's resolution on 27 April 2016).

+- 3.30.
+Website development provided in the form of a webpage containing Councillors' names, photos, contact details and associated links to facilitate participation and access between Councillors and the community. - 3.31.
 A Council must indemnify and keep indemnified each Councillor, member of a Delegated Committee and member of a Community Asset Committee in accordance with s.43 of Act.